aws-samples/aws-dbs-refarch-graph/src/graph-data-modelling/README.md

 Once designed, the Ontology can be stored as RDF in a graph database, and so can be queried like any other data.
 Experienced Ontologists may often write Ontology RDF data (known as OWL), either by hand or using third party tooling, sometimes skipping some steps described here, but in this guide we describe a more complete and well documented process, as described in the diagram above.

-Below we iterate around the Graph Development Lifecycle 3 times, for three new features.
+Now we demonstrate iterating around the Graph Development Lifecycle 3 times, for three new features.

-## Example journey around the lifecycle (Iteration 1 - adding the first feature to the solution)
+## Iteration 1 : adding the first feature to the solution

 ### 1. Describe new features